Castelo Real: Construction (1506)

 The Portuguese king Dom Manuel ordered Diogo de Azambuja, the founder of Castello da Mina, to build a castle on a small island, now called "La Petite Ile", in the Moroccan locality of Mogador.
 The role of the castle was to serve as a relay on their routes along the Moroccan coast, between Safi, where the Portuguese were established since the end of the 15th century, and Agadir, which had just been occupied in 1504.
 The castle could also easily receive supplies from Madeira.

-The building of the fortress was strongly opposed by local Berbers.
-Other Portuguese captains commanded the castle: Francisco de Miranda and Dom Pedro de Azevedo.
-On 12 May 1510, the king named Nicolau de Sousa as perpetual commander, but the castle was soon taken over by the local Berbers, and in December 1510 the castle had to be abandoned and the garrison relocated at Safi.

-The castle was then occupied sporadically by the local Berbers.
+The construction process was accompanied by constant attacks from the Beni Regraga tribe, strongly motivated by Jihad and supported by the Saadian Sheriffs.
+On several occasions, the garrison was helped by troops sent from Portugal, one of which was a detachment of 350 men sent from Madeira.
+The Beni Regraga, a sub-tribe of the Masmuda, were the dominant force in the region together with two other sub-tribes originating from the Jebel Hadid, the Iron Mountain, the Haha, and the Chiadma.
+The tribes blockaded the fortress and in October or November of 1510, they successfully managed to capture the castle under unknown circumstances.

 The castle appears in various subsequent documents, as late as 1767 with the map of Théodore Cornut.
 Soon however the fortifications of Essaouira were updated to become what they are today, and all traces of the Castelo Real have disappeared.

-Destruction (18th century)

-The Castelo Real was totally demolished in the 18th century, following the plans to build the Essaouira city and fortifications by Mohammed ben Abdallah.

-In its place are now 18th-century fortications, called the "Scala del Mar".
-Nothing remains of the Castelo Real, but judging from old maps, its location was at the end of the Scala del Mar.